krishabbashyal/Apptive/README.md

 Application will include a PWA for users to go on mobile devices

 ### 1. User Authentication
-- Secure user registration and login.
+- Secure user registration and login with Email and Password, or Google and Github.
 - Manage profiles easily.
 - Authentication handled through **Firebase Authentication** (or other preferred providers).